chrultrabook/docs/src/docs/reverting/booting-recovery-usb.md

 # Booting the Recovery USB

 ::: tip
-If recovery fails, unplug the battery since recovery also attempts to update the firmware.
+If recovery fails, [disable write protect](../firmware/write-protect.html) since recovery also attempts to update the firmware.
 :::

 ::: danger